laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 to the CI environment, and.. well, that's all.

 ## An opinionated take
-As i see it, the only blocker to get started with Docker, is the paralyzing effect of choice.
+As I see it, the only blocker to get started with Docker, is the paralyzing effect of choice.
 There is simply too many good options to choose from.
 If there are 10 components with 3 good choices for each, you do the math why it's a **thousands choices** you have to make to reach nirvana.